Lawrence Goldstein Science Policy Fellowship Program

 The Public Policy Committee will review fellowship applications and recommend three fellows per year, each to serve a three-year term.

 Questions about the Fellowship?
-You may email Megan Donovan, ISSCR Assistant Director of Policy at email@example.com.
+You may email Saliha Moore, ISSCR Manager of Policy, at email@example.com

 Guidelines that outline core principles of scientific rigor and research integrity, regularly updated based on scientific developments and disseminated to researchers, clinicians, organizations and institutions around the world.VIEW GUIDELINES